swiftlang/swift-testing/Sources/Testing/Testing.docc/exit-testing.md

 ```

 In this function, if `food.isDelicious` or `food.isNutritious` is `false`, the
-precondition will fail and Swift will terminate the process.
-You can write an
+precondition will fail and Swift will force the process to exit.
+You can write
-exit test to validate preconditions like the ones above and to make sure that
+an exit test to validate preconditions like the ones above and to make sure that
 your functions correctly catch invalid inputs.

 ## Create an exit test

 To create an exit test, call either the ``expect(exitsWith:observing:_:sourceLocation:performing:)``
-or the ``require(exitsWith:observing:_:sourceLocation:performing:)`` macro and
+or the ``require(exitsWith:observing:_:sourceLocation:performing:)`` macro:
-pass a closure containing the code that may terminate the process along with the
-expected result of calling that code (success, failure, or a specific exit code
-or signal):

 ```swift
 @Test func `Customer won't eat food unless it's delicious`() async {